 Keep an open mind when collecting all the relevant research so that there isn’t any collection bias.
 Then begin analysing the conclusions formed to see if any trends start to appear.
 This will help you to draw a consensus from the secondary research overall.

-One platform for all your market research
+Choose the right platform for your market research

-Trusted by 8,500 brands for everything from product testing to competitor analysis, Core XM is the world’s most powerful and flexible research platform.
+Trusted by 8,500 brands for everything from product testing to competitor analysis, DesignXM is the world’s most powerful and flexible research platform.
 With over 100 question types and advanced logic, you can build out your surveys and see real-time data you can share across the organisation.
 Plus, you’ll be able to turn data into insights with iQ, our predictive intelligence engine that runs complicated analysis at the click of a button.